I create simple, effective tools that enable those around me to realize their goals.

 If you'd like to keep stay in contact, feel free to get in touch.

-I am co-founding Raha, a non-profit to make the value of a universal basic income tangible today.
+I co-founded Raha, a non-profit to make the value of a universal basic income tangible today.

 I designed the frameworks and infrastructure for the entire technology stack, from our server and API to mobile application.